Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ```
 [~] Note: this calibrated_probability is later used to calculate confidence and chosen output based on given label_map.

+6. Cross-Session availability:
+   - To use Cross-session avialability to transfer or import memory, consider using this setup:
+     - ```
+       main_model._cross_session_availability() # cross session capability function
+       ```

-6. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, create a distributed mesh of this agent, and much more features you can try.
+7. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, create a distributed mesh of this agent, and much more features you can try.

 # Troubleshooting
 1. Issue 1: "ModuleNotFoundError: No module named 'AbstractIntegratedModule'"